 This note deals in broad outline with the tax issues facing a self-employed person who is trading overseas.
 It then considers some issues that are specific to partners.

 The tax regime in the overseas country is also very important.
 Its specific rules, and the ways in which the two systems interact should both be explored before decisions are taken.
 This note does not discuss any tax issues that might arise in other jurisdictions.

 A sole trader or partnership that is based in the UK and merely sells goods or services to customers overseas is not normally subject to foreign taxes on profits.
 To be taxable he must generally have a permanent establishment.
 Different rules may apply for VAT, see below.

 A permanent establishment is usually either a fixed place of business in the overseas country, or a ‘dependent agent’.
 A dependent agent is one who habitually exercises authority to do business on behalf of the UK enterprise.
 The meaning of permanent establishment is discussed in detail in the Permanent establishment guidance note.

 If the UK business has premises overseas that are used only to store or display goods, or to hold them pending delivery or processing, this does not normally constitute a permanent establishment.

-These definitions and requirements are drawn from articles 5 and 7 of the OECD model tax treaty, which forms the basis for most double tax treaties.
-A list of treaties can be found on the GOV.UK website.
+These definitions and requirements are drawn from articles 5 and 7 of the OECD model tax treaty,

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.